amplab/training/ampcamp/succinct.md

 </div>
 </div>

-And that's it!
-This brings us to the end of this Succinct chapter of the tutorial.
+And that is it!
+This brings us to the end of the Succinct Spark chapter of the exercise.
 To find out more about Succinct, we encourage you to visit our [website](http://succinct.cs.berkeley.edu).
+We would love to hear your feedback on this release of Succinct Spark, as well as, what new things you would like to see in future releases!